smol-ninja/docusaurus-plugin-llms/README.md

 - **llms.txt**: Contains links to all sections of your documentation
 - **llms-full.txt**: Contains all documentation content in a single file

-These files follow the [llmtxt standard](https://llmstxt.org/), making your documentation optimized for use with Large Language Models (LLMs).
+These files follow the [llmstxt standard](https://llmstxt.org/), making your documentation optimized for use with Large Language Models (LLMs).

 ## Features